 - The imagery is clear.
 The great banyan, helpless to resist, is hacked at by dozens of men.
 It's like something out of a battle or war...in fact, this felling does seem to foretell the coming environmental struggles that are still ongoing globally, but especially in countries like India, so used to wilderness but now having to cope with industry, new economics and expanding populations.

 The speaker has two emotions - terror and fascination.
 The former based on sadness and fear for the future, the latter on the awesome sight of a massive tree come crashing to the ground, revealing its rings and ancient history.

 The family move to the city and the speaker now is hard hit it seems, for the only trees available are those in the subconscious.
 But this tree is angry (seethes), perhaps because of the way the move has happened.
 And there's no telling if the roots will find what they need: nourishment from the earth.

-Further Analysis of The Felling of the Banyan Tree
+Literary Devices in The Felling of the Banyan Tree

 The Felling of the Banyan Tree is a free verse poem of 3 stanzas, with 25 lines in total.
 There is no set rhyme scheme and the metre (meter in American English) varies somewhat, bringing different rhythms to each line.

 The central theme is uprootedness, the idea of leaving a family home.
 The secondary theme is that of ecosystems and their destruction, specifically that of felling trees for profit, in the name of progress.